Paul Margulies

 Paul Eli Margulies (1935–2014) was an American writer, philosopher and advertising-industry creative director.
-Margulies was famous for writing jingles like "Plop, Plop, Fizz, Fizz, Oh What a Relief it Is!" and inventing tag lines such as "I can't believe I ate the whole thing".
+Margulies wrote jingles like "Plop, Plop, Fizz, Fizz, Oh What a Relief it Is!" and invented tag lines such as "I can't believe I ate the whole thing".
 A graduate of Dartmouth with a degree in philosophy, Margulies retired at an early age to write about philosophy.

 Margulies was the son of Henrietta (née Greenspan) and Irving Margulies.
-Although famous on Madison Avenue for his innovative work in advertising, Margulies was best known (at the time of his death) as the father of actress Julianna Margulies.
+Although known on Madison Avenue for his work in advertising, Margulies was best known (at the time of his death) as the father of actress Julianna Margulies.